Private GANs, Revisited: Introduction

 \section{Introduction}

 Differential privacy (DP) \citep{dmns06} has emerged as a compelling approach for training machine learning models on sensitive data.
-However, incorporating DP requires significant changes to the training process.
+However, incorporating DP requires changes to the training process.
 Notably, it prevents the modeller from working directly with sensitive data, complicating debugging and exploration.
 Furthermore, upon exhausting their allocated privacy budget, the modeller is restricted from interacting with sensitive data.
 One approach to alleviate these issues is by producing \emph{differentially private synthetic data}, which can be plugged directly into existing machine learning pipelines, without further concern for privacy.

 Towards generating high-dimensional, complex data (such as images), a line of work has examined privatizing generative adversarial networks (GANs) \citep{gan} to produce DP synthetic data.
 Initial efforts proposed to use differentially private stochastic gradient descent (DPSGD) \citep{dpsgd} as a drop-in replacement for SGD to update the GAN discriminator -- an approach referred to as \emph{DPGAN} \citep{dpgan, dpgan-clinical, dp-cgan}.
-Follow-up work \citep{pate-gan, g-pate, gs-wgan, datalens} departs from this approach, proposing alternative privatization schemes for GANs, and reports significant improvements over the DPGAN baseline.

-However, even the best of these GAN-based schemes leave much to be desired, as they are associated with significant drops in utility (Table~\ref{tab:headline}).
+However, follow-up work \citep{pate-gan, g-pate, gs-wgan, datalens} departs from this approach: they propose alternative privatization schemes for GANs, and report significant improvements over the DPGAN baseline.
 Other methods for generating DP synthetic data diverge from GAN-based architectures, yielding improvements to utility in most cases (Table~\ref{tab:compare}).
-This raises the question of whether GANs are suitable for DP training, or if bespoke architectures are required for DP synthetic data generation.
+This raises the question of whether GANs are suitable for DP training, or if bespoke architectures are required for DP data generation.

 \paragraph{Our contributions.} We show that DPGANs give far better utility than previously demonstrated, and compete with or outperform almost all other methods for DP image synthesis.\footnote{A notable exception is diffusion models, discussed further in Section~\ref{sec:related}.}

 Hence, we conclude that previously demonstrated deficiencies of DPGANs should not be attributed to inherent limitations of the framework, but rather, training issues.
 Specifically, we propose that the \emph{asymmetric noise addition} in DPGANs (adding noise to discriminator updates only) inhibits discriminator training while leaving generator training untouched, disrupting the balance necessary for successful GAN training.
 Indeed, the seminal study of \cite{gan} points to the challenge of ``synchronizing the discriminator with the generator'' in GAN training, suggesting that, ``$\cG$ must not be trained too much without updating $\cD$, in order to avoid `the Helvetica scenario' [\emph{mode collapse}]''.
 Prior DPGAN implementations in the literature do not take this into consideration in the process of porting over non-private GAN training recipes.